-'''

-ocl::Sequence::insertAt( pos : ocl::Integer , any : ocl::Any ) :
+ocl::Sequence::insertAt( pos : ocl::Integer , any : ocl::Any ) : ocl::Sequence ocl::Sequence::indexOf( any : ocl::Any ) : ocl::Integer

-ocl::Sequence

-'''

 Returns the sequence which contains any at position pos.
 If pos is less than 0, or if it is greater than or equal to the size of the sequence, an exception is thrown and the result is undefined.